Omayra Sánchez

 Omayra Sánchez Garzón (August 28, 1972 – November 16, 1985) was a Colombian girl trapped and killed by a landslide when she was 13 years old.

 The landslide was caused by the 1985 eruption of the volcano Nevado del Ruiz in Armero, Tolima.
 Volcanic debris mixed with ice to form massive lahars (volcanically induced mudflows, landslides, and debris flows), which rushed into the river valleys below the mountain, killing about 25,000 people and destroying Armero and 13 other villages.

 After the lahar demolished her home, Sánchez was trapped beneath the debris of her house, where she remained in water for three days, as rescue workers did not have any way to render life-saving medical care if they amputated her hopelessly pinned legs.
 Her plight was documented by journalists as she transformed from calmness into agony while relief workers tried to comfort her.
 After 60 hours of struggling, she died, likely as a result of either gangrene or hypothermia.
-Her death was used to dramatize allegations of the failure of officials to respond correctly to the threat of the volcano.
+Her death highlighted the failure of officials to respond correctly to the threat of the volcano.

 A photograph of Sánchez taken by the photojournalist Frank Fournier shortly before she died was published in news outlets around the world.
 It was later designated the World Press Photo of the Year for 1986.
-Sánchez has been remembered by means of music, literature, and commemorative articles.
+Sánchez has been remembered in music, literature, and commemorative articles.

 Background

 On November 13, 1985, the volcano Nevado del Ruiz erupted.
-At 9:09 pm of that evening, pyroclastic flows exploding from the crater melted the mountain's icecap, forming lahars (volcanic mudflows and debris flows) which cascaded into river valleys below.
+At 9:09 pm, pyroclastic flows exploding from the crater melted the mountain's icecap, forming lahars which cascaded into river valleys below.
 One lahar, consisting of three pulses, did most of the damage.
 Traveling at 6 m per second (~13.5 miles per hour, ~22 km/h), the first pulse enveloped most of the town of Armero, killing as many as 20,000 people; the two later pulses weakened buildings.
 Another lahar killed 1,800 people in nearby Chinchiná.
 In total 23,000 people were killed and 13 villages in addition to Armero were destroyed.

 Loss of life was exacerbated by the authorities' failure to take costly preventive measures in the absence of clear signs of imminent danger.
 There had been no substantial eruption of the volcano since 1845, which contributed to complacency; locals called the volcano the "Sleeping Lion".